 - Creating a strategy

 Having a suitable strategy in place is the most important step in algorithmic trading.
 The strategy’s efficiency has a significant impact on the trade’s success.
-You can use common strategies like the mean reversal or arbitrage strategy or create a unique strategy tailored to your needs.
+You can use common strategies like the mean reversal or arbitrage or create a unique strategy tailored to your needs.

 - Setting up the algorithm